notificationapi-com/docs/docs/reference/react-sdk.md

 ### Customizing the web push opt in message

 By default we automatically figure out if your user should see the web push opt in message or not.
-You can Customizing it like the following:
+You can customizing it like the following:

 ```jsx
 <App>